 16013.
-If a trust has more than one trustee, each trustee has a duty to participate in the administration of the trust and to prevent a cotrustee from committing a breach of trust or to compel a cotrustee to redress a breach of trust.
+If a trust has more than one trustee:

+- (a) Each trustee has a duty to participate in the administration of the trust. - (b) Each trustee has a duty to take reasonable steps to prevent a cotrustee from committing a breach of trust or to compel a cotrustee to redress a breach of trust.

 Comment.
 Section 16013 codifies the substance of Section 184 of the Restatement (Second) of Trusts (1957).
 This section is in accord with case law.
 See Bemmerly v.
 Woodward, 124 Cal.
 568, 57 P. 561 (1899).
-See also Sections 16000 (duties subject to control by trust instrument), 16040 (trustee's standard of care in performing duties), 16402 (trustee's liability to beneficiary for acts of cotrustee), 16403 (liability of dissenting cotrustee to beneficiary).
+See also Sections 16000 (duties subject to control by trust instrument), 16040 (trustee's standard of care in performing duties), 16402 (trustee's liability to beneficiary for acts of cotrustee).
+If a cotrustee is also a settlor under a revocable trust, a cotrustee who is not a settlor has a duty to follow the directions of the settlor-cotrustee pursuant to Section 16001.
+That duty supersedes the general duty under this section.